-I take and label my Bingo Daubers from 1-10 so my students start at number 1 and dot their gumball machines with number 1 dauber 10 times then move on to dauber number 2 and so on.
-It makes it much easier for them to manage and the are really good about keeping track of which number they just finished and which comes next.
+I take and label my Bingo Daubers from 1-10 so my students start at number 1 and dot their gumball machines with the number 1 dauber 10 times then move on to dauber number 2 and so on.
+It makes it much easier for them to manage and they are good about keeping track of which number they just finished and which comes next.

 If you’d like to check out this activity from Jeannie, you can click HERE.

 STATION 7: 100 BEADS FOR OUR 100 DAYS SMARTER NECKLACE

 You know I would have to find some way to get fine motor work included in our 100 Days Smarter Stations and this one gave me that.
 I wanted students to make something ‘wearable’ to celebrate, but hats never seem to last more than a few minutes, and we are a Title One school.
 I don’t really feel like I can ask parents to make a shirt for 100 Days that they may wear one time.
 So this is what I came up with.

 Using Astrobrights Cardstock again, I designed these little 100 Days Smarter Discs and hole-punched them.
 (By the way, you can pick up these as well if you go to the end of this post and click on the freebie button.)

 Then I selected 10 different colored pony beads, labeled them 1-10, and had students string the first 5 sets of ten, then the disc, and then the next 5 sets of ten.
 You can find sets of pony beads on Amazon.
 I had a couple of sets that I put together that gave me more than enough beads for all my kids.